mecmartini/soulweb-docs/docs/drupal/drupal_composer.md

 ## Define a 3rd party library as a custom composer package

-If you would like to place an arbitrary library, that doesn't have a composer repository, as a custom composer package, you may use the Composer Installers Extender:
+If you would like to place an arbitrary library, that doesn't have a composer repository, as a custom composer package, you may use the `Composer Installers Extender`:

     composer require composer/installers
+    composer require oomphinc/composer-installers-extender

 Define your custom repositories: